Limych/media_player.linkplay/README.md

 [Support forum](https://community.home-assistant.io/t/linkplay-integration/33878/133)

-### Example configuration entry
+### Configuration

-1. To add Linkplay device to your installation, add the following to your `configuration.yaml` file:
+It is recommended to create static DHCP leases in your network router to ensure the devices always get the same IP address.
+To add Linkplay units to your installation, add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry